testing is a testing methodology where the objective is to test the application as a whole.

 We bundle together everything as one test case instead of having multiple test cases.
 The advantage is that the time for the whole test class will be reduced because we minimize repetitive per-method setup/teardown.
 The downside is that it increases the time spent on re-running failed tests as the whole class has to be re-run.
 We opt for this approach because we expect tests to pass more frequently than to fail.

-Why is there one JSON file for each test case?
+Why is there one JSON file per test case?

 Each test case has its own JSON file and the data inside has a unique prefix to prevent clashes in the database that may cause test failure, since tests are run concurrently.